TowneBank (TOWN)

 10. Return on Equity

-Over the last five years, TowneBank has averaged an ROE of 9.6%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for TowneBank.
+Over the last five years, TowneBank has averaged an ROE of 9.3%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-It was good to see TowneBank beat analysts’ EPS expectations this quarter.
-We were also glad its net interest income outperformed Wall Street’s estimates.
-Zooming out, we think this was a solid print.
-The stock remained flat at $35.74 immediately following the results.
+We enjoyed seeing TowneBank beat analysts’ tangible book value per share expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its net interest income missed.
+Zooming out, we think this was a mixed quarter.
+The stock remained flat at $35.48 immediately following the results.

 12. Is Now The Time To Buy TowneBank?

-TowneBank falls short of our quality standards.
+TowneBank isn’t a terrible business, but it doesn’t pass our bar.
 To kick things off, its revenue growth was uninspiring over the last five years.
 And while its estimated net interest income growth for the next 12 months is great, the downside is its estimated sales for the next 12 months are weak.
-On top of that, its net interest income growth was weak over the last five years.
+On top of that, its worsening efficiency ratio shows the business has become less productive.